ahmettaydinn/nature-website/README.md

 # Project : Nature Responsive Website

 ## Description
-Project aims to create a responsive college website.
+Project aims to create a nature website.

 ## Problem Statement

-- Your college has recently started on a project that aims to create a official website.
+- Your company has recently started on a project that aims to create a official website.
 So you and your colleagues have started to work on the project.

 ## Project Skeleton